sez11a/liferay-docs/develop/learning-paths/mvc/articles/02-beginning-liferay-development/03-writing-your-first-liferay-application.markdown

 This is not the normal way to use portlet preferences, but it provides a quick and easy way for you to store guestbook entries in this first version of your application.
-You'd also want to do proper logging in case of an error, rather than use `System.out.println`.
-These are things that can be corrected later.
+You'll implement a robust way to store guestbook entries in a later learning path.

-The next and final feature to implement is a way to view guestbook entries.
+The next and final feature to implement is a mechanism for viewing guestbook entries.

 ## Viewing Guestbook Entries